Ryzen: Background

-Ryzen uses the "Zen" CPU microarchitecture, a redesign that returned AMD to the high-end CPU market after a decade of near-total absence since 2006.
+Ryzen uses the Zen CPU microarchitecture, a redesign that returned AMD to the high-end CPU market after a decade of near-total absence since 2006.
 AMD's primary competitor, Intel, had largely dominated this market segment starting from the 2006 release of their Core microarchitecture and the Core 2 Duo.
-Similarly, Intel had abandoned their prior Pentium 4 lineup, as its NetBurst microarchitecture was uncompetitive with AMD's Athlon XP in terms of price and efficiency, and with their Athlon 64 & 64 X2, they were outmatched in terms of raw performance as well.
+Similarly, Intel had abandoned their prior Pentium 4 lineup, as its NetBurst microarchitecture was uncompetitive with AMD's Athlon XP in terms of price and efficiency, and with their Athlon 64 and 64 X2, they were outmatched in terms of raw performance as well.

-Until Ryzen's initial launch in early 2017, Intel's market dominance over AMD continued to grow with the launch of the now famous "Intel Core" CPU lineup and branding, as well as the successful rollout of their now well-known "tick-tock" CPU release strategy.
+Until Ryzen's initial launch in early 2017, Intel's market dominance over AMD continued to grow with the launch of the Intel Core CPU lineup and branding, as well as the successful rollout of their now well-known tick-tock CPU release strategy.
 The strategy was most famous for alternating between a new CPU microarchitecture and a new fabrication node each year.
 Intel followed that release cadence for almost a decade, starting with Intel's initial Q3 2006 launch of 65 nm Conroe, and continuing until the release of the 14 nm Broadwell desktop CPUs, which were delayed a year from a planned 2014 launch to Q3 2015.
-The delay necessitated a refresh of their pre-existing 22 nm Haswell CPU lineup in the form of "Devil's Canyon", and thus officially ended "tick-tock" as a practice.
-The events proved to be incredibly important for AMD, as Intel's inability to further sustain "tick-tock" was critically important in providing both the initial and continually growing market openings for AMD's Ryzen CPUs, and indeed the Zen CPU microarchitecture as a whole to succeed.
+The delay necessitated a refresh of their pre-existing 22 nm Haswell CPU lineup in the form of Devil's Canyon, and thus officially ended tick-tock as a practice.
+The events proved to be incredibly important for AMD, as Intel's inability to further sustain tick-tock was critically important in providing both the initial and continually growing market openings for AMD's Ryzen CPUs, and indeed the Zen CPU microarchitecture as a whole to succeed.